irmen/Pyro5/docs/source/servercode.rst

 an ``instance_creator`` callable as well.
 Pyro will then use that to create an instance of your class.
 It will call it with the class to create an instance of as the single parameter.

-See the :file:`instancemode` example to learn about various ways to use this.
+See the `instancemode example <https://github.com/irmen/Pyro5/tree/master/examples/instancemode>`_ to learn about various ways to use this.
-See the :file:`usersession` example to learn how you could use it to build user-bound resource access without concurrency problems.
+See the `usersession example <https://github.com/irmen/Pyro5/tree/master/examples/usersession>`_ to learn how you could use it to build user-bound resource access without concurrency problems.

 .. index:: automatic proxying